A "black hole theorem," and its implications: The question of subsystems in quantum gravity

 While the complete nonperturbative story has not been fully described, there are some results.
 First, the leading perturbative dressing can be chosen, using the freedom of choosing $V^\mu[h]$ described above, so that $n$-point functions of the metric perturbation spacelike to a source, \beq \langle\widehat J|h_{\mu_1\nu_1}(x_1)\cdots h_{\mu_n\nu_n}(x_n)|\widehat J\rangle \eeq only depend on the total Poincar\'e charges (or their moments)\cite{SGsplit} of the source $|\hat J\rangle$.\footnote{This also suggests that \eqref{psitot} be generalized, as noted in \ref{Subs}, to include the eigenvalues of a maximal commuting set of Poincar\'e generators, which label the state and are observable via the asymptotic metric.} This, in particular, strongly suggests\cite{DoGi3,DoGi4,SGsplit} that soft hair\cite{Hawk-Info,HPS1,HPS2,astrosrev,astrorevisit,HHPS} doesn't play an important role in encoding information, since the soft charges have little {\it necessary} correlation with the state in an interior region.

-On the other hand, there are observables that can effectively ``see" the dressed state $|\hat J\rangle$ from afar.
+On the other hand, there are asymptotic observables whose values depend on aspects of the dressed state $|\hat J\rangle$.
 To understand this, note that the translation generators can be written in the form \beq P_\mu= P_\mu^{ADM}[h(\infty)] + \int dV C_\mu \eeq where $P_\mu^{ADM}$ are the ADM expressions, and only depend on the asymptotic metric.
-Then, if one has set $C_\mu=0$ by solving the constraints, the translation generators are purely asymptotic (or boundary, in the case of AdS) expressions.
+Then, if one has set $C_\mu=0$ by solving the constraints, the translation generators are purely asymptotic (or boundary, in the case of AdS) expressions, and have nontrivial values for dressed states.

 The leading candidate for an explanation for holography has been suggested to follow from this, by Marolf\cite{MaroUH,Marothought, MaroholoNS}.
 If one considers the state $|\hat J\rangle$ corresponding to a matter field excitation restricted to a neighborhood $U$ at time $t=0$, or the corresponding operator $\hat\calo_J$, then in AdS it is argued this state or operator may be related to a state or operator on the boundary of AdS to the causal future of the neighborhood $U$ through the map given by propagation of the excitations.
 If this is the case, it is then argued that the hamiltonian, which is now a pure boundary term, may be used to relate the state or operator on the boundary to an earlier one at $t=0$, and that this constructs the ``holographic map" between bulk and boundary states or operators.